Male Runner In Tshirt, Hat And Shorts Doing A Training Run On A Sunny Day With Blue Sky In The Background

 BY Andrew Simmons

 The further and faster you want to run, the more complex your training becomes.
-Breaking down the basics of training load into three simple categories — density, duration, and frequency — can help you manage your training.
+Breaking down the basics of training load into three simple categories—intensity, duration, and frequency—can help you manage your training.

 One of the biggest reasons athletes hire a coach is to fine-tune their training to reach their goals.
 Whether they aspire to win an Olympic medal, qualify for Boston, or finish their first 5K, doing the right amount of training is the top priority.

-The basics of training load—or as I like to call it, training “stress”—are broken down into three distinct categories: density, duration, and frequency.
+The basics of training load—or as I like to call it, training “stress”—are broken down into three distinct categories: intensity, duration, and frequency.

 Here’s what you need to know about training stress and how to use it to prevent injury and make the most out of your training.